sweeneyde/mutable_lattice/README.md

-`mutable_lattice` is a Python package for working with integer linear algebra with mutable sublattices of Z^n.
+`mutable_lattice` is a Python package for integer linear algebra using mutable sublattices of Z^n.

 # Installation

 Install this package with `python -m pip install mutable_lattice`.

-Run the test with `python -m mutable_lattice.tests`.
+Run the tests with `python -m mutable_lattice.tests`.

 # Demo

-The following constructs a sublattice of `Z^3`, adds some Vectors to it, then tests which Vectors are in the integer span of the previously added vectors.
+The following constructs a sublattice of `Z^3`, adds some vectors to it, then tests which vectors are in the integer span of the previously added vectors.

 ```pycon
 >>> from mutable_lattice import Vector, Lattice